 The Resort features 193 private villas dotted amidst 22 hectares of absolute beachfront paradise.
 Each villa is very private and is set amongst bushland and trees, so you feel like you are in your own little house.
 Wooden floors and modern furnishings inside are linked to the outside with bi-fold glass doors that open up to bring the vastness of the Aussie outdoors into the hotel.

 During the day you can also order lighter snacks and drinks at the Barefoot kiosk near the main pool.
-In the evening, you must try cocktails by the fire pit, or a sunset drink at the beach club, a converted caravan surrounded by beach loungers overlooking the ocean via a white picket style fence.
+In the evening, you must try cocktails by the fire pit or a sunset drink at the beach club, a converted caravan surrounded by beach loungers overlooking the ocean via a white picket-style fence.

 3. Longitude 131°

-Ride a camel and sip champagne while watching The Rock’s sunset glow, Uluru is all about adventure and outback escapism.
+Ride a camel and sip champagne while watching The Rock’s sunset glow.
+Uluru is all about adventure and outback escapism.
 Longitude 131° luxury lodge offers luxury tented pavilions floating over rust-red dunes.
-It’s an unrivalled location, and it really comes into its own at sunrise and sunset.
+It’s an unrivaled location, and it really comes into its own at sunrise and sunset.
 Unlike most visitors to Uluru, if you stay here, there’s no need to travel to reach a viewing platform.
 You can watch the shades of the rock deepen and change with the light from the daybed on your balcony.
 Or beside your own crackling fire pit.